intel-analytics/ipex-llm/python/llm/example/CPU/LlamaIndex/README.md

 - `-q QUESTION`: question you want to ask
 - `-d DATA`: path to data used during retrieval

-Here is the sample output when applying Llama-2-7b-chat-hf as the generatio model.
+Here is the sample output when applying Llama-2-7b-chat-hf as the generatio model when we ask "How does Llama 2 perform compared to other open-source models?" and use llama.pdf as database.
 ```
-AI stands for Artificial Intelligence.
-It refers to the development of computer systems that can perform tasks that typically require human intelligence, such as understanding natural language, recognizing images, making decisions, and solving problems.
-AI systems use algorithms and machine learning techniques to analyze data and make predictions or decisions based on that data.
+Llama 2 performs better than most open-source models on the benchmarks we tested.
+Specifically, it outperforms all open-source models on MMLU and BBH, and is close to GPT-3.5 on these benchmarks.
+Additionally, Llama 2 is on par or better than PaLM-2-L on almost all benchmarks.
+The only exception is the coding benchmarks, where Llama 2 lags significantly behind GPT-4 and PaLM-2-L. Overall, Llama 2 demonstrates strong performance on a wide range of natural language processing tasks.
 ```